plone/documentation/docs/i18n-l10n/translating-text-strings.md

 <h1 i18n:translate="search_form_heading">Search from <span tal:content="context/@@plone_portal_state/portal_title" /></h1>
 ```

-…then it will produce a `.po` entry like this:
+…then it will produce a PO entry like this:

 ```po
 msgstr "Hae sivustolta <span>${DYNAMIC_CONTENT}</span>"
 ```

-You need to give the name to the dynamic part so the po file can handle it like a variable:
+You need to give the name to the dynamic part so the PO file can handle it like a variable:

 ```html
 <h1 i18n:translate="search_form_heading">